-If you need advice on your entitlement, support to manage your claim or to complete an application, contact our Welfare Rights and Universal Support Team:
+If you need advice on your entitlement, support to manage your Welfare Rights Service you can call

 We are experiencing a really high volume of queries and we will get back to you as soon as we can.
 If we cannot answer the phone, please leave a message and we will get back to you.